icloud-photos-downloader/icloud_photos_downloader/README.md

                                   Download live photos)
   --force-size                    Only download the requested size (default:
-                                  download original if size is not available) --auto-delete                   Scans the "Recently Deleted" folder and deletes any files found in there.
+                                  download original if size is not available) --thumbnail                     Only download the first photo as thumbnail of album as it is shown in the device (-a, --album option is required) --auto-delete                   Scans the "Recently Deleted" folder and deletes any files found in there.
 (If you restore the photo in iCloud, it will be